Hacienda Carmona

 Distinct and complex, with lifted acidity and fruit-forward character.
 Pink Lady Apple, apricot and raspberry.

-Hacienda Carmona is 700 hectares in size, of which some 150 are dedicated to coffee and 500 to natural reserve.
-The estate is located on the fertile slopes of the Hunahpú Volcáno (also called Agua in Spanish), in the Antigua Valley, at 1,600–2,000 metres above sea level.
-Coffee was first planted here in the 1800s, and the estate’s first exportable crop was produced in 1918.
-Over 100 years later, those same original varieties remain planted today: Typica and Bourbon – contributing to an elegant and unique flavour profile.
+Hacienda Carmona is an incredibly beautiful estate located on the fertile slopes of the Hunahpú Volcáno (also called Agua in Spanish), in the heart of the Antigua Valley.
+Coffee was first planted here in the 1800s, and many of the original Typica and Bourbon varieties originally planted remain today and contribute to the elegant and distinct flavour profile this special farm produces.

 ABOUT ANTIGUA GUATEMALA